I2rys/XSimple/README.md

-An example of  website XSS vulnerable checker writen in NodeJS.

 # XSimple
-A really simple website XSS vulnerable checker.
+A really simple example of website XSS vulnerable checker writen in NodeJS.

 # Installation
 npm: